hubmapconsortium/tableschema-to-template/README-cli.md

 validation.

 positional arguments:
-  SCHEMA             JSON or YAML Table Schema to read EXCEL              Excel (.xlsx) file to create
+  SCHEMA             Path of JSON or YAML Table Schema.
+  EXCEL              Path of Excel file to create.
+Must end with ".xlsx".

 optional arguments:
-  -h, --help         show this help message and exit --sheet_name NAME  Name for the first sheet --idempotent       Each run with the same parameters will have the same
+  -h, --help         show this help message and exit --sheet_name NAME  Optionally, specify the name of the data-entry sheet.
-                     output: "2000-01-01" is filled in as the creation date.

-Optional CLI arguments correspond to optional kwarg arguements in Python.
+  --idempotent       If set, internal date-stamp is set to 2000-01-01, so re-
+                     runs are identical.
 ```